This page focuses on activities I have undertaken as a volunteer, lending my time and expertise free of charge.

 As I have become more active on a variety of social media platforms, I have helped “report” nonprofit activities as a social media reporter, thereby giving them wider visibility.
 I have an international following, and I enjoy sharing information that may be helpful to others.

-I am an honorary lifetime member of the North American Butterfly Association in recognition of my volunteer service for the past decade.
-I helped secure the endorsement of former First Lady of Texas Anita Perry for the National Butterfly Park in Mission, Texas, and has helped identify prospective donors to the Park, several of whom have happily become significant contributors.
-My current work for the organization includes developing the Butterfly Print Project, a multi-year collaborative fine art printmaking program involving artists of diverse backgrounds and artistic styles.
-Ultimately, the sale of prints produced through the project will help fund continued good work of the butterfly park.
+I am an honorary lifetime member of the North American Butterfly Association in recognition of my volunteer service over many years.
+I helped secure the endorsement of former First Lady of Texas Anita Perry for the National Butterfly Park in Mission, Texas, and has helped identify prospective donors, some of whom have become significant contributors.
+My current work involves seeking partners for the Butterfly Print Project, a multi-year collaborative fine art printmaking program involving artists of diverse backgrounds and artistic styles.
+Ultimately, the sale of prints produced will help fund the daily operational needs of the National Butterfly Center in Mission.
 A documentary film and touring exhibition are part of the project.
 In addition, I support the National Butterfly Center online as an advocate, particularly as it faces invasion by the proposed border wall.

 National Society, Daughters of the American Revolution | I have been pleased to discover several Patriot ancestors, one of whom worked closely with General George Washington, Irishman John Honeyman.
 I was elected to membership in the National Society, Daughters of the American Revolution in 2010.
 I belong to the Corpus Christi Chapter, and am an Affiliate Member of the Alamo Chapter, San Antonio.
 For information about my 18th century Irish family member, see Tumblr.
 Subsequently, I have had two additional Dutch ancestors proven, for a total of three formally documented American Revolutionary War ancestors (and I am working to prove a few more).